Adverbs modify or specify the meaning of a verb, adjective or another adverb. They are invariable.

 The "passive si" construction requires the third singular or plural person of the verb according to the number of the object:

-ACTIVE SENTENCE (THE SUBJECT IS PEOPLE) = people eat pizza in this restaurant
+ACTIVE SENTENCE (THE SUBJECT IS PEOPLE): la gente mangia pizza in questo ristorante = people eat pizza in this restaurant

-PASSIVE SENTENCE (THE SUBJECT IS PIZZA) = pizza is eaten in this restaurant
+PASSIVE SENTENCE (THE SUBJECT IS PIZZA): la pizza è cotta bene in questo ristorante = pizza is well cooked in this restaurant

-SI PASSIVANTE: in questo ristorante si mangiano spaghetti
+SI PASSIVANTE: in questo ristorante si mangiano pesce e patatine = in this restaurant one eats fish and chips

 In the impersonal construction (e.g. "qui non si fuma") you cannot switch the subject.